Skip to main content

 2. Dr. Aly will determine if you need to see any other physicians to “tune you up” prior to surgery.

-3. You will have a set of photographs taken which will allow Dr. Aly to make the correct diagnoses and plan for the upcoming surgery/surgeries.
+3. You will have a set of photographs taken, allowing Dr. Aly to make the correct diagnoses and plan for the upcoming surgery/surgeries.

-4. Dr. Aly will then discuss the potential different surgical procedures that you may require and will show you pictures of patients who have undergone similar procedures.
+4. Dr. Aly will then discuss the potential surgical procedures you may require and show you pictures of patients who have undergone similar procedures.

 5. Dr. Aly will have a discussion with you about the potential benefits and risks associated with arm reduction surgery.

-6. A set of laboratory exams are performed to determine if you have any abnormalities that need to be adjusted prior to surgery.
+6. Laboratory exams are performed to determine if you have any abnormalities that need to be adjusted prior to surgery.

 7. Many patients will require multiple operations to eliminate all of their massive weight loss excess.
 Dr. Aly will sit down with you to create a course of action to accomplish your needs.

-8. One or two days prior to surgery you will have markings placed on your arms in preparation for surgery.
+8. One or two days before surgery, you will have markings placed on your arms in preparation for surgery.

 • What happens on the day of brachioplasty surgery and the early period after it?